middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/residential-life-policies.md

 Residential Living Spaces are provided for actively enrolled Middlebury students only.

 Middlebury’s housing spaces provide students the opportunity for independent, adult living, within Middlebury’s residential campus, providing certain facilities to allow students to dine together, do their laundry, study and gather socially, etc.  It is the student’s responsibility to maintain their person, their belongings, and clean and sanitary conditions in dormitory rooms, and they must clear common spaces after personal use.
+Students who fail to maintain clean and sanitary conditions as assessed by Middlebury College Officials will be subject to Middlebury’s [student conduct process](https://handbook.middlebury.edu/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process) which may result in sanctions and [fines](https://www.middlebury.edu/office/student-financial-services/financial-tools-and-resources/student-financial-services-handbook).

 Students are responsible for what takes place in their rooms and common suite space, including parties and other activities, whether or not they are present.
+Students who reside in spaces where policy violations occur will be subject to Middlebury’s [student conduct process](https://handbook.middlebury.edu/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process) which may result in sanctions and [fines](https://www.middlebury.edu/office/student-financial-services/financial-tools-and-resources/student-financial-services-handbook).

+Unauthorized room changes are prohibited and subject to Middlebury's [student conduct process and](https://handbook.middlebury.edu/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/general-disciplinary-process) [fines](https://www.middlebury.edu/office/student-financial-services/financial-tools-and-resources/student-financial-services-handbook).
 Students cannot switch rooms and room codes/keys or change residences without permission from the Office of Residential Life

-Students are not expected to be in areas that are not regular living spaces.
-They should not use areas outside of their living spaces for storage unless authorized.
+Students shall not use areas outside of their living spaces for personal storage at any time.
 The list of spaces excluded from student use includes any roof or outer surface of any Middlebury building.
 Accessing a roof in any manner or climbing on a building is considered dangerous behavior and is prohibited; fines will be assessed.
 Unauthorized access to prohibited areas of Middlebury buildings (e. g. basements, closets, crawlspaces and/or attics) will incur fines (see [section on fines and fees](https://www.middlebury.edu/offices/support/sfs/sfs-handbook)).

 Students are expected to be considerate of others with respect to noise in the residence halls; see [Noise Policy](https://www.middlebury.edu/offices/health/publicsafety/Noise_Regulationshttps://www.middlebury.edu/office/public-safety/safety-and-security/noise-regulations) for more information.
 Conduct that creates a public disturbance in a residence hall or interferes with another student’s ability to study is prohibited.